KamandPrompt/baat-cheet/README.md

 ## Want to help?

-Want to file a bug, request a feature, contribute some code, or improve documentation?
+Want to file a bug, request a feature, contribute some code?
 Excellent!
-Read up on our guidelines for [contributing](CONTRIBUTING.md) and then check out one of our [issues](https://github.com/KamandPrompt/baat-cheet/issues).
+Read our [contributing guidelines](CONTRIBUTING.md) and then check out one of our [issues](https://github.com/KamandPrompt/baat-cheet/issues).
 Make sure you follow the guidelines before sending a contribution!

+## About the branches

+There are two branches, one is `master` and the other is `release`.
+The `master` branch is main development branch and the `release` branch is for final releases of project, this branch has mostly finished code with minimum bugs.

 ### Thanks to [Twemoji](https://twemoji.twitter.com/) project without which we could not add emoji feature here.